timvisee/hhs-p7-spark-docker/INSTALLATION_WINDOWS.md

 For the normal instructions, a list of commands, the FAQ and more visit the main [README](README.md).

-## Requirements
+## Requirements on Windows
 * Operating system:
     * Windows 7, 8 or 10 Home/Mobile
-    * For other operating systems versions, follow the [regular instructions](README.md#usage-on-other-windows-systems)
+    * For other Windows versions or operating systems, follow the [regular instructions](README.md#usage-on-other-windows-systems)
 * [Docker Toolbox](https://www.docker.com/products/docker-toolbox)
   (not the normal Docker version)